Vágner Love: Flamengo

-On 15 January 2010, the day after his loan was terminated with Palmeiras, Vágner Love officially signed a loan deal with reigning Brazilian champions Flamengo, through till July 2010.
+On 15 January 2010, the day after his loan was terminated with Palmeiras, Vágner Love officially signed a short-loan deal with reigning Brazilian champions Flamengo until July 2010.
 He made his Flamengo debut against Bangu in the Campeonato Carioca on 23 January 2010, scoring two goals.

 Vágner Love performed very well playing for Flamengo, scoring 23 goals in 26 matches.
 His successful strike partnership with Adriano was dubbed by fans as "Império do Amor", or "The Love Empire", in reference to Adriano's nickname "The Emperor" and Vágner Love's artistic surname.
 The presence of midfielder Dejan Petković in Flamengo's squad made supporters start the year with high expectations—it was widely believed that the Serbian's passing and free-kick abilities, coupled with Adriano's and Vagner's prolific scoring, would produce a top team.

-However, with Adriano struggling to keep an athlete's body mass index, and Petković's legs growing old (he was already 37 then), the team failed to advance past the quarter-finals in the 2010 Copa Libertadores.
-Shortly after, Adriano revealed he wanted to try playing in Italy again, and Flamengo could not convince CSKA to extend Vágner Love's loan, thus dismantling the once-promising "Love Empire".
+However, the team failed to advance past the quarter-finals in the 2010 Copa Libertadores, and finished in the bottom half of the table in the Série A. Shortly after, Adriano revealed he wanted to try playing in Italy again, and Flamengo could not convince CSKA to extend Vágner Love's loan, thus dismantling the once-promising "Love Empire".

+In July 2010, Vagner returned to CSKA.
+He scored two goals in the Europa League group stages, but was unable to make an impact in the later rounds, playing both legs as CSKA lost to FC Porto 3-1 on aggregate.
+On 11 May 2011, in the Russian Cup semi-finals, Vagner Love scored a goal to tie the match at 3-3 against rivals Spartak, and then scored in the penalty shootout to help his club qualify for the final.
+In the final less than two weeks later, he won his fifth Russian Cup with the club, playing in the 2-1 victory over Alania Vladikavkaz.

+On 25 January 2012, he officially signed with Flamengo.
+He scored 13 goals in 36 appearances in the 2012 Brazilian Championship, and two goals in the 2012 Copa Libertadores, one of them being a game winner in a home victory over Emelec.